wp-plugins/wp-greet/readme.txt

 === wp-greet ===
 Contributors: tuxlog, woodstock
 Donate link: http://www.tuxlog.de
-Tags: greetingcard, send, email, nextgengallery, plugin Requires at least: 2.5
+Tags: greetingcard, send, email, greetcard, plugin Requires at least: 2.5
-Tested up to: 3.5.1
+Tested up to: 3.6
-Stable tag: 3.4
+Stable tag: 3.5

-wp-greet is a wordpress plugin to send greeting cards from your wordpress blog. it uses nextGenGallery to maintain your greetingcard pictures.
+wp-greet is a wordpress plugin to send greeting cards from your wordpress blog. it uses WordPress native gallery or nextGenGallery to maintain your greetingcard pictures.

 == Description ==
 wp-greet is a plugin for the famous wordpress blogging package,